 Provides protective services to children and adults, income maintenance, medical and food assistance to eligible individuals and families, and self-sufficiency services to assistance recipients.

-Pueblo County Department of Social Services assists individuals and families in improving their quality of life as they strive to reach their self-defined potential.
+Pueblo County Department of Human Services assists individuals and families in improving their quality of life as they strive to reach their self-defined potential.

 - Child Welfare, including protective services, foster care, adoption and adolescent services

 - Adult, including protective services, financial assistance, and options for long-term care